marneypratt/learnr-r4bio/README.md

 * how to install and load packages
 * Understand what a function is and how to use a function's help page
 * Use the `head()` function to look at data frames

+2. **Getting Data into R**

+* Learn about objects and data types in R
+* Use several functions to help investigate the structure of a data frame
+* Understand what tidy data is
+* Practice importing a csv file